Stackato-Apps/etherpad-lite/README.md

 Etherpad works with node v0.10+ and io.js.

-## Deploying to Stackato
+## Deploying to HPE Helion Stackato

     stackato push

-As per stackato.yml, ./node_modules (added during 'local setup') will be ignored; and a mysql service will be added.
+As per manifest.yml, ./node_modules (added during 'local setup') will be ignored; and a mysql service will be added.

 ## Windows